The vocabulary used across the platform UI, the docs and the API. When you see one of these words in your project, this is what it means.

 Scenario — one call type for one project.
 "Inbound booking", "outbound reminder", "lead qualification" — each is a scenario.
 A project has many scenarios.
 Each is either inbound or outbound.

-Session — one execution of a scenario for one phone call.
+Session — one execution of a scenario for one phone call or text conversation.
 Holds the call's transcript, slot values, tool calls, recording reference, outcome and cost.

 Slot — a typed structured value the agent collects during a session. partySize: integer, bookingTime: datetime, phone: phone.
 Each scenario declares the slots it needs.

 Goal — the business outcome a scenario is configured to achieve.
-Carries success criteria, constraints, escalation rules, tone, priority.
+Carries success criteria, constraints, escalation rules, tone and priority.
 Most scenarios have one primary goal.

-Step — a named participant in a scenario's flow.
+Step — a named participant in a scenario's flow (slot_collection, say, branch).
 Most simple scenarios are one slot_collection step that owns all the slots; the agent fills them in one flowing conversation.

-Intercept — a named moment in the conversation where you can attach a custom handler.
-Silence, interruption, language switch, before-tool-call, slot-filled, before-session-end.
+Intercept — a named moment in the conversation where a script handler can run: silence, interruption, before/after tool call, slot filled, session start/end, webhook received.
 Industry packs ship sensible defaults.

 Outcome — what a completed session resolved to.
-Three values: success (goal achieved), middle (real conversation but no goal), spam (sub-30s drop or no engagement).
+Three values: success (goal achieved), middle (a real conversation of 30 seconds or more, but no goal), spam (sub-30-second drop or no engagement).
 Drives billing.

 Commercial Intent Score — a 0-100 score the platform assigns each session after the call, indicating how commercially interested the caller seemed.
 Useful for prioritising follow-up.